 Doctors do not consider antidepressants to be addictive.
 However, people may experience negative side effects when they stop taking them.
+These may include problems with mood, thinking, and vision.

 Read more to learn about whether antidepressants can be addictive, how they work, and whether people experiencing substance misuse should take them.